davidgiven/cpmish/arch/nc200/README.md

 floppy disk in the drive to start cpmish; but once booted, your files will be available on drive B.

+If you have a CF card reader for a modern machine, the diskdefs file in the cpmish root should allow access to files on the card:

+    cpmcp -f nc200cf -i /dev/sdf 0:oncpm onlinux

+Be aware that it's set up for a 32MB file system so if you have a smaller card you will need to be careful writing to it.

 Technical details
 -----------------